learn-co-students/dsc-sql-recap-seattle-ds-career-051319/README.md

 ## SELECT

-The first part that you saw with sql is how to select data from tables.
+The first part that you saw with SQL is how to select data from tables.
 You saw how to connect to a database and query basic data from a table using column names or the wildcard parameter `*`.

 ## Filters